flimflam-austin/hugo-cms-test/content/quick_reads/20180411-18-04-11-ac-privilege/index.md

 colorpaletteclassname: '--dark-blue'
 cards:
   - order: 0
+    useCheckmark: false
     body: "# “Attorneya\x13client privilege is dead!”\n\nPresident Trump via Twitter, April 10, 2018\n\n**Does the federal raid on Michael Cohen (Trump’s personal lawyer) signify the end of one of our nation’s most sacred legal principles?**\n\nFLIP HERE FOR MORE"
     citation: FLIP HERE FOR MORE
     _key: card-1-87b18413-3e66-41fd-8378-40eda1b13808
   - order: 1
+    useCheckmark: false
     body: >-
       ## What is the Attorney-Client Privilege?

-      * Allows a client to avoid testifying about, or otherwise disclosing, **confidential communications** with their lawyer relating to legal advice (ex: not financial advice).
+      * Allows a client to avoid testifying about, or otherwise disclosing,**confidential communications** with their lawyer relating to legal advice (ex: not financial advice).

-      * Also means the attorney ***usually*** cannot be required to disclose.
+      * Also means the attorney***usually*** cannot be required to disclose.

       * Meant to encourage clients to communicate freely with their attorneys.
     _key: card-2-be5160fb-8c80-4bb7-8a6d-c0426c25ab32
   - order: 2
+    useCheckmark: false
     body: >-
       Is the Attorney-Client Privilege Dead?
 Nope.

-      **BOTTOM LINE:** The attorney-client privilege is alive and well, as are its exceptions, including the **crime-fraud exception.**
+      **BOTTOM LINE:** The attorney-client privilege is alive and well, as are its exceptions, including the**crime-fraud exception.**

-      The privilege does NOT apply to communications in **furtherance** of an ongoing or (intended) future crime or fraud.
+      The privilege does NOT apply to communications in**furtherance** of an ongoing or (intended) future crime or fraud.
     _key: card-3-b6ec1076-24a4-404f-95a6-891acf03d22d
   - order: 3
+    useCheckmark: false
     body: >-
       ## What does this mean for Cohen &/or Pres.
 Trump?